Vonsild/Finite-State-Machine/README.md

 ### Do-nots!

 1. Don't call the set_state method!
 This really should be private, but it's not currently possible (in a practical way) using ES6 classes.
-2. Don't 'capture' the transition method for later use.
-Always call the FSM instance directly, or you WILL end up with unspecified behaviour (again, it can be remedied, but if you just don't sabotage yourself, you should be good)
+2. ~~Don't 'capture' the transition method for later use.
+Always call the FSM instance directly, or you WILL end up with unspecified behaviour (again, it can be remedied, but if you just don't sabotage yourself, you should be good)~~ this has been fixed.
+You can no longer call transitions out of order by capturing the method.